willbelr/qtpad/README.md

 Known bugs:
 - Current font family is not loaded in style dialog font combo box
-- KDE: Odd handling of the tray icon context menu
-- KDE: Cannot override context menu style
-- Deepin: Status icon is not shown in the titlebar

- # Troubleshooting
- - KeyError: remove preferences.json and/or profile.json from /db/ and restart the script

  Please report all issues on Github :)